embedded-kiddie/Arduino-XIAO-ESP32/GFX_Touch_SD_Interoperability/README.md

 - [Display freezes when saving images to SD card #616][22]
 - [Display freezes when saving images to SD card #617][23]

-[^1]: Reading and writing to the SD card is several times slower than SD by SP-IDF.
+[^1]: Reading and writing to the SD card is several times slower than SD by ESP-IDF.

 [^2]: In ESP-IDF v5.1, `sdspi_host.h` for ESP32S3 configures `SDSPI_DEFAULT_HOST` as `SPI2_HOST`.
 Therefore the host for SPI bus should be selected as`SPI2_HOST`.